codeigniter-kr/ci4userguidekr/source/models/entities.rst

 In the ``setPassword()`` method we ensure that the password is always hashed.

-In ``setCreatedOn()`` we convert the string we receive from the model into a DateTime object, ensuring that our timezone is UTC so we can easily convert the the viewer's current timezone.
+In ``setCreatedAt()`` we convert the string we receive from the model into a DateTime object, ensuring that our timezone is UTC so we can easily convert the the viewer's current timezone.
 In ``getCreatedAt()``, it converts the time to a formatted string in the application's current timezone.